jason-neal/eniric/docs/source/basic_usage.rst

 Masking
 -------
-It is possible to include custom pixel masks both :func:`rv_recision` and :func:`quality`, to selectively select, exclude, or weight the spectra.
+It is possible to include custom pixel masks both :func:`rv_precision` and :func:`quality`, to selectively select, exclude, or weight the spectra.
-These are pass it as the 3rd argument to either function.
+These are passed as the 3rd argument to either function.

 .. code-block:: python